Star of Caledonia: Design

 Estimates of the height of the sculpture range from 40 m to 55 m projected to be twice the size of the Angel of the North.
 The design is meant to pay homage to innovation within Scotland and be inspired by inventors and innovators, in particular prominent Scottish physicist James Clerk Maxwell, who was famous for his work in electromagnetic theory.
+It was revealed in 2026 that due to funding and planning difficulties, the sculpture's height had been reduced.

 The sculpture is to be in a star shape and to be made of galvanised steel and illuminated at night at its tips using "subtle lighting".
 The lights will be using LEDs, although the light emissions will be explored in more detail as part of the approval by the council.

 The sculpture intends to pull together the surrounding hills, the adjacent site and the Solway.
 The Gretna Landmark Trust have said that the sculpture's aim was to be "visually spectacular but meaningful, relating strongly to place and identity".